zyedidia/micro/runtime/help/options.md

    This is fast, but can be inaccurate.
 If `fastdirty` is off, then micro will hash the current buffer against a hash of the original file (created when the buffer was loaded).
 This is more accurate but obviously more resource intensive.
-This option will be automatically disabled if the file size exceeds 50KB.
+This option will be automatically enabled for the current buffer if the file size exceeds 50KB.

     default value: `false`